deichbrise/moai-planning/README.md

 # Methods of AI Planning Project

-This project provides a general planning problem solver framework.
+This project provide a easy and developer friendly API for common schedule planning problems.

-## Knowledge Representation
-It will use a improved version (more developer friendly) description logic.
-To do this we use concepts and instances of concepts, like T-Box and A-Box in a oop-friendly pattern.

-## Solver
+## Project Structure

-For the solver we use a generic agent approach combined with graph algorithms (we use Neo4j as database and Spring Data as Persistence Abstraction) and Choco as CSP Solver.
+### IO
+Provides a reader / writer for importing and exporting concepts and instances of concept as well as defined constraints.